 I really like the taste and texture of fried rice noodles.
-They also make a nice coating for flash fried ingredients like fish.
-Don’t worry too much about not being coated fully, it’s the cornflour and egg that seal the fish, the vermicelli will puff slightly and give you a lovely spiky texture.
+They also make a nice coating for flash-fried ingredients like fish.
+Don't worry too much about the fish not being coated fully; it's the cornflour and egg that seal the fish.
+The vermicelli will puff slightly and give you a lovely spiky texture.
 Yuzu has a sharp flavour similar to a lemon.
-The fresh fruit even looks like a yellow tangerine, you can now buy the juice in a bottle.
+The fresh fruit looks like a yellow tangerine; you can now buy the juice in a bottle.

 - 2 tbsp cornflour, arrowroot or tapioca starch